gordonjaychan1/KataDataAnalysis/README.md

-countries tab: Clicking a country row now opens a detail card with: stat boxes, medals section, athletes table, kata performed table male vs female tab: Average Score Comparison — Shared Kata (22): add a graph that graphs the male - female average score difference. tournaments tab: tournament detail card: make an athletes table and a unique kata table with numbers to the left of each row, and make it so these tables show up without you having to click the athletes/unique kata buttons. also add a "countries" column to the master table and a "countries" table to the tournament detail card.
+countries tab: Clicking a country row now opens a detail card with: stat boxes, medals section, athletes table, kata performed table male vs female tab: Average Score Comparison — Shared Kata (22): add a graph that graphs the male - female average score difference. tournaments tab: tournament detail card: make an athletes table and a unique kata table with numbers to the left of each row, and make it so these tables show up without you having to click the athletes/unique kata buttons. also add a "countries" column to the master table and a "countries" table to the tournament detail card. tournaments tab: tournament detail card: now has an athletes table and a unique kata table instead of clickable athletes and unique kata buttons. the tables are more readable than the lists that were there before. tournaments tab: added a "countries" column to the tournaments master table and a "countries" table to the tournament detail card.